earthly/website/blog/_posts/2023-10-25-poetry-publish.md

 Created package mergefast in mergefast
 ~~~

-Doing that creates the structure for my package:
+Doing that creates the structure for my package.
+Compared to using setuptools directly, Poetry has already initialized the configuration needed to build distributions.

 ~~~{.ini}
 .